 Children at risk of poverty or social exclusion

-The analysis compares them with adults (18–64) and the elderly (65 or over), and also takes a look at the impact of the household type, employment situation, parents educational level, migrant background and severe material deprivation.
+The analysis compares them with adults (18–64) and the elderly (65 or over), and also takes a look at the impact of the household type, employment situation, parents' educational level, migrant background and severe material deprivation.
 All figures are based on EU-SILC (Statistics on income and living conditions).

-In 2014, 27.8 % of children in the EU-28 were at risk of poverty or social exclusion (AROPE) compared with 25.4 % of adults (18–64) and 17.8 % of the elderly (65 or over).
+In 2018, an estimated 23.4 % of children in the EU-27 were AROPE compared with 22.1 % of adults (18–64) and 18.4 % of the elderly (65 or over).